kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-maturity.md

 It is the first layer in a progressively deeper path.

-## Runnable Examples Are Documentation, Not Marketing Samples
+## Runnable Examples Are Documentation, Not Marketing Samples { #runnable-examples }

 Many framework examples are optimized for visual simplicity.